The Maine AgendaGolf & Racquet Sports

 Here is the thing nobody tells you when you buy your first paddle: the best outdoor pickleball in Greater Portland is not in Portland.
 The city has plenty of lined courts, but for years it has made you bring your own net, and its two busiest lots now sit behind a gate code.
 The dedicated courts with permanent nets, the ones where you can show up alone with a paddle and just play, are in Cape Elizabeth, Scarborough, and Gorham.

 This is the directory we wanted and could not find: every outdoor court within about 25 minutes of downtown, sorted by town, with the details that decide whether you get a game.
 For each one we list how many courts, the surface, whether nets are permanent or bring-your-own, the address, and any access catch.
-Everything here was checked against town recreation pages and the Pickleheads court database in July 2026.
+Everything here was checked against town recreation pages and the Pickleheads court database in July 2026, and the Scarborough entries were re-verified against the town's own project page on August 11, 2026, after eight new courts opened there.
 Courts change fast in this sport, so we flag what is new and what is under construction, and we tell you when to call ahead.

 If you are brand new, start with how to start playing pickleball in Greater Portland first, then come back here for the map.
 For the full indoor scene, the clubs, and the private options, see our complete guide to where to play pickleball.